 3. Neural network

 The next step is to set the neural network parameters.
-For classification problems, it is composed of:
+Classification models usually contain the following layers:

 - Scaling layer.